On the On-Shell Renormalization of Fermion Masses, Fields, and Mixing Matrices at 1-loop: Incoming renormalization

 For $\delta Z_R$ we get an analogous expression

 It may seem that this is the endpoint and any further definitions are completely arbitrary, however, that is not the case.
 There is a number of properties that we can use to pick out definitions out of these relations.
-First, let us notice that, due to the hermiticity relation of mass counterterms, mass counterterms are not related to the hermitian part of field renormalization and are only related to the anti-hermitian part.
+First, let us notice that, due to the hermiticity relation of mass counterterms, mass counterterms are related only to the anti-hermitian part.
 Therefore, we are only interested in the relation between anti-hermitian parts of the field renormalization and mass counterterms.
 Let us write down the anti-hermitian part of the left-handed field renormalization $Z^{A}_L$ in a slightly unconventional way

 Here $H.C.$ stands for hermitian conjugation and $i\neq j$.
 An analogous expression also exists for the right-handed part and can be easily derived.
 The above expression allows to notice an interesting thing --- the mass structures multiplying field and mass counterterms are different: $(m^2_i-m^2_j)$ for $\delta Z^A$ and $m_i$ or $m_j$ for $\delta m^{L,R}$.
-In addition, mass factors in front of mass counterterms swap places in Eqs.~(\ref{eq:dZL}) and (\ref{eq:dZR}), which also propagates into corresponding anti-hermitian parts.
+In addition, mass factors in front of mass counterterms swap places in eqs.~(\ref{eq:dZL}) and (\ref{eq:dZR}), which also propagates into corresponding anti-hermitian parts.
 We would like to use these mass structures to define corresponding counterterms, so let us further investigate these mass structures.